 Weight Loss & Diets

 Salmon and beef are highly nutritious foods, also high in calories.
 Salmon contains fewer calories compared to beef.

-Salmon is the preferred choice between the two on low-fat and low-calorie diets.
-Steak and salmon both fit in a low carb or low glycemic index diet.
+Salmon is the preferred choice between the two for low-fat and low-calorie diets.
+Steak and salmon both fit in a low-carb or low glycemic index diet.